-Any discussion about sharing a long-term future with your partner has to include a talk about what you’re bringing into that future – whether it’s your adorable rescue terrier, or your not-so-adorable $20,000 of outstanding credit card and student loan balances.
+Any discussion about sharing a long-term future with your partner has to include a talk about what you’re bringing into that future — whether it’s your adorable rescue terrier, or your not-so-adorable $20,000 in outstanding credit card and student loan balances.

 So as discussions of shared apartments and shared marriage vows start happening, be sure to chat with your future or new spouse about how you plan to share your finances as well — debts included.

 Learn How Your Partner Handles Finances and Debt

 As you plan toward your shared goals, whether it’s buying a home or financing a wedding, money will naturally become a part of the conversation (and so will credit scores).
 So use those discussions as an opportunity to initiate a more comprehensive financial dialogue and address how you can make progress toward your desired future goals as a team.